pydicom/pynetdicom/docs/user/concepts.rst

 * SOP Class Common Extended Negotiation
 * User Identity Negotiation

-Some of these items are always compulsory (such as the maximum length negotiation and implementation identification notifications) while the rest are either completely optional or conditionally required, depending on the requested service class (such as SCP/SCU role negotiation when the Query/Retrieve service class' C-GET operation is requested).
+Some of these items are compulsory (such as the maximum length negotiation and implementation identification notifications) while the rest are either completely optional or conditionally required, depending on the requested service class (such as SCP/SCU role negotiation when the Query/Retrieve service class' C-GET operation is requested).
-Collectively these user information items are usually referred to as *extended negotiation*.
+Association negotiation involving these additional items is usually referred to as *extended negotiation*.

 Extended negotiation items are defined in
 `Part 7 <http://dicom.nema.org/medical/dicom/current/output/chtml/part07/chapter_D.html>`_